Weight-based intravenous contrast injection parameters for Enhanced CT Scanning

 This page is showing a method of giving weight based doses of contrast agent for CT scanning.
-No-one would argue that fixed-dose is superior to weight-based dose.
+No-one would argue that weight-based dose is superior to fixed-dose alone.
 The only question, “is it too much trouble”?

 by Steven B. Halls, MD, FRCPC.